funktor/funktor.github.io/_posts/2025-06-28-the-gpu-notes-2.markdown

     }
     ```
     <br/><br/>
-If the number of characters are too high, we might be spawning too many threads if the distribution of characters is skewed.
-One possible way to handle too many characters in the input is thread coarsening where a single thread is responsible for updating the histogram corresponding to multiple characters. <br/><br/>
+If the number of characters are too high, we might be spawning too many threads and worse if the distribution of buckets is skewed.
+One possible way to handle a lot of characters in the input is thread coarsening where a single thread is responsible for updating the histogram corresponding to multiple characters. <br/><br/>
     ```cpp
     #define BUCKETS 7
     #define COARSE_FACTOR 16
+    __global__
     void cuda_histogram_privatization_coarsening(char *s, int *histo, int n, int m, int b) {
-        // private histogram copies held in shared memory __shared__ int histo_s[NBINS];
+        // private histogram copies held in shared memory __shared__ int histo_s[BUCKETS];

         int index = blockIdx.x*blockDim.x + threadIdx.x;